 Resentment, sabotage, grievances, militancy, micromanagement, absent management, hierarchy, punishing, withdrawal, cold or bitter behavior, defensive posture, labeling, enemies, guarded communications, suspicion, mistakes as weapons, history as guide, time wasted on defending, unhappy employees, unhappy management, CYA, hidden agendas, just a job – in your Comm Center?

-“I became a public dispute resolution mediator fifteen years ago.
+“I became a public dispute resolution mediator over fifteen years ago.
 I cannot even explain the peace that comes from within when you learn to be the observer!
 You can be the curious observer, the amused observer, the kind observer, the confused observer – but never the victim.
 I wrote this book from my experience as a comm center supervisor; the mistakes I made and the challenges I faced.
 I only wish I had had this book to guide me to becoming the peacemaker and the leader I wanted to be.”
 Sue Pivetta

 Supervisors!
 Learn mediator skills here!